Table of Contents

 Additionally, using such keywords demonstrates a strong understanding of policing duties.

-Rather than generic descriptions like ‘Responsible for patroling Darlington town centre’, include specific tasks such as supervising response officers, managing high-risk incidents, and collaborating with local councils, all of which highlight direct law enforcement work experience.
+Rather than generic descriptions like ‘Responsible for patrolling Darlington town centre’, include specific tasks such as supervising response officers, managing high-risk incidents, and collaborating with local councils, all of which highlight direct law enforcement work experience.

 2. Highlight your hard skills

-Include a dedicated key skills section to showcase essential technical skills.
 Key policing skills, such as criminal law enforcement (PACE, CPS guidelines), investigation and evidence gathering, public order and crowd control, and advanced police driving, immediately communicate professional competencies to police force recruiters.

 Furthermore, integrate your hard skills throughout your work experience section, with specific examples demonstrating their practical application to show recruiting managers that you’ve used these hard skills throughout your policing career.